plauclair/pwscripts/README.md

 Place files in your path and set them to executable. ``chmod +x filename``

+Tested on OSX and reported to be compatible with Debian (Wheezy).

-Tested on OSX, you might need to change the default permissions and site profiles in the files.
+**You might need to change the default permissions and site profiles in the files.**